BluMintInc/typescript-memoize/README.md

 * Memoize a method which takes no parameters,
 * Memoize a method which varies based on its first parameter only,
 * Memoize a method which varies based on some combination of parameters
-* Memoize a method using deep equality for object comparison
+* Memoize a method using objects with deep equality comparison (default)

 You can call memoized methods *within* the same class, too.
 This could be useful if you want to memoize the return value for an entire data set, and also a filtered or mapped version of that same set.